 Many of the driving scenes employ the same dizzying and seemingly infinite point of view shots that pervaded the 1997 film.
 Crucially, Lost Highway was a cyclical picture in which the protagonist always eluded the affections of an individual woman.
 Alice rejects the younger incarnation of the main character insofar as the promise of permanent commitment despite an abundance of physical pleasure.
 In stark contrast, the older variant of the character suffers from impotence, resulting in a disengaged and distant relationship with his wife, Renee.

-In the Return, Cooper’s choice of wanting to save Laura mirrors his decision in Series Two to embark on a mission to rescue Anne.
+In the Return, Cooper’s choice of wanting to save Laura mirrors his decision in Series Two to embark on a mission to rescue Annie.
 In both instances, Cooper’s soul is divided.
-In the original series, it is much more clear cut insofar as his shadow self (possessed by Bob) emerges from the Black Lodge while the upstanding Cooper is trapped in the Lodge.
+In the original series, it is much more clear-cut insofar as his shadow self (possessed by Bob) emerges from the Black Lodge while the upstanding Cooper is trapped in the Lodge.
 However, in the recurrent series, Cooper’s shadow self subtly manifests itself in his everyday actions.
 The result is a combination of the persistent drive for goodness of the FBI special agent combined with the harshly tortuous methods of his doppelganger.

 Kyle MacLachlan has always considered his Blue Velvet character- Jeffery Beaumont to be the younger version of Cooper.
-With this in mind, the almost whiplash inducing character change in the final episode makes sense.
+With this in mind, the almost whiplash-inducing character change in the final episode makes sense.
 Beaumont’s supposed intentions in regards to Dorothy Vallens were always called into question- encapsulated by the film’s quintessential line- “I can’t tell if you’re a detective or pervert.”

 Cooper’s unspecified motives for saving Laura exist on a similar line of ambiguity.
 Is it the hubris of presuming to change nature that Cooper thinks he can save Laura?
 Or a projected sense of being Laura’s angelic rescuer while investigating the case in the original series?
-A rejected sex scene between Cooper and Laura in Fire Walk With Me along with Lynch’s cited inspiration of Vertigo lend the ending with a perceptual subtextual fascination.
+A rejected sex scene between Cooper and Laura in Fire Walk With Me along with Lynch’s cited inspiration of Vertigo lend the ending with a perpetual subtextual fascination.

 But what of the rest of the series?
 What light does the finale cast the past episodes in?
 Undeniably, there are enough loose threads to tie down a hot air balloon, but there is an overarching point to the structure.
-One could interpret the tenuous story lines as Lynch illustrating the fragmented nature of a community.
+One could interpret the tenuous storylines as Lynch illustrating the fragmented nature of a community.
 It has fundamentally become isolative and withdrawn.

 To take this idea even further, one could read the rest of the series as a shadow version of Twin Peaks in which time has changed its united nature.
 It now exists as a fragile construct that can be severed at any point.
 The sequence of Audrey dancing in the Roadhouse to only wake up in a white room when a fight breaks out most powerfully demonstrates that many of the characters in the series are in their own private, delicate constructs.